jess-soler/jessicas_library_2/README.md

 # Library App

-A Python ISBN barcode scanner that uses a barcode scanner (Scan Avenger SA8900) and stores the ISBN numbers in an SQLite database.
-I will use an API (name of API) to look up the book details using the ISBN number as save the information into a database using SQLite.
-The application uses tkinter for a GUI
+A Python ISBN barcode scanner that uses a barcode scanner and stores the ISBN numbers in an SQLite database.
+I will use an API (Open Library) to look up the book details using the ISBN number as save the information into a database using SQLite.
+The application uses tkinter for a GUI.

 ## Features